A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Stratified polyhedral homotopy for standard unmixed cases

-These lemmas justified that a rank $d$ sample set of $F$ is indeed a sample set for each reduced $d$-dimensional irreducible component of $\V^*(F)$.
-The subsections that follow aim to set up an efficient homotopy method for computing each sample set as a direct extension of the polyhedral homotopy of Huber and Sturmfels.
-In particular, our goal is to connect \emph{all} sample sets through solution paths defined by a single homotopy.
+This justifies that a rank $d$ sample set of $F$ does indeed sample all reduced $d$-dimensional components of $\V^*(F)$.
+The following subsections aim to set up an efficient homotopy algorithm for computing each sample set as a direct extension of the classical polyhedral homotopy.
+Indeed, \emph{all} sample sets will be connected through solution paths defined by a single homotopy.